OpenEvalProject/evals/manuscripts/elife-98110/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/98110/elife-98110-fig4-v1.jpg)

 **Figure 4.:** (a) Schematics of combining ADAR-based RNA sensors with P3 editing.
 ADAR-guide-RNA senses target RNA by forming extended RNA duplex based on reverse-complementary sequence, which is a substrate for RNA editing by ADAR.
 RNA editing converts the in-frame stop codon into a sense codon, which then starts the expression of cargo protein.
 In combination with P3 editing, the cargo protein will be LambdaN-PCP, which will then help prime editing complex formation by bringing crRNA-PP7 and BoxB-petracrRNA together. (b) The six pairs of crRNA/petracrRNA with three different RNA aptamers (BoxB, MS2, and PP7) were tested for P3 editing.
 Pairing of crRNA-PP7 and BoxB-petracrRNA is similarly compatible with P3 editing as pairing of crRNA-MS2 and BoxB-petracrRNA, and is preferable in this context as it avoids using the MS2 RNA element which is used in RADARS strategy for the ADAR-based RNA sensing.
 The center and error bars are mean and standard deviations, respectively, from n = 3 transfection replicates. (c) Composition of transfection condition with six expression plasmid.
 The percentage is based on the mass amount of plasmid added to the transfection mix. (d) The normalized editing efficiency was measured to characterize the efficiency and specificity of ADAR-based RNA sensing and P3 editing strategy. p-Values were obtained using a two-tailed Student’s t-test with Bonferroni correction.
-The center and error bars are mean and standard deviations, respectively, from n=3 transfection replicates.Figure 4—source data 1.Figure 4 and figure supplements.
+The center and error bars are mean and standard deviations, respectively, from n=3 transfection replicates.

 In combining RADARS with P3 editing, we transfected HEK293T cells with a mix of six plasmids that express: MCP-ddADAR, ADAR-guide-RNA-LambdaN-PCP (also referred to as ogRNA in RADARS), IL6 RNA for target RNA (specifically chosen in RADARS system because it is not natively expressed in HEK293T cells) crRNA-PP7, BoxB-petracrRNA, and PE4max (Figure 4c).
 We observed the normalized editing efficiency of 11.6 ± 0.7%, which was significantly higher than a condition where the IL-6 RNA-expressing plasmid has been replaced with a filler GFP-expression plasmid (8.2 ± 0.3%; p=0.005, where p-values were obtained using the two-tailed Student’s t-test with Bonferroni correction) (Figure 4d).